-Some who become truck drivers get a Hazmat endorsement to allow them to haul dangerous materials.
+Some who become truck drivers get a Hazmat endorsement which allows them to transport dangerous materials.

 - Getting a CDL

-- Supporting a Felon in Getting a Hazmat Endorsement
+- Can a Felon Get a Hazmat Endorsement?

 Getting a CDL

-A driver will be disqualified from obtaining a CDL if they were convicted within the past seven years or released from prison in the last five years for any of the following crimes:
+You will be disqualified from obtaining a CDL if you were convicted within the past seven years or released from prison in the last five years for any of the following crimes:

 - Assault with intent to murder